 InvestEU Blue Economy, a scaled-up equity initiative that builds on the BlueInvest Fund pilot under the European Fund for Strategic Investments, brings together the European Maritime, Fisheries and Aquaculture Fund, the EIB Group and InvestEU finance to mobilise an additional €500 million of EU funds for financial intermediaries investing in this sector.
-This is expected to result in €1.5 billion of risk financing for innovative small and medium-sized enterprises and startups contributing to a sustainable blue economy.
+This is expected to unlock €1.5 billion of risk financing for innovative small and medium-sized enterprises and startups contributing to a sustainable blue economy.
 In addition, the BlueInvest platform and the EIB Group will provide skill-developing and advisory support for financial intermediaries and investors.
-In support of the European Commission's EU Mission: Restore our Ocean and Waters, and to accelerate the development of advanced ocean technologies, the EIB is currently preparing an advisory programme devoted to innovative project promoters in the field of the blue economy, known as Blue Champions.
+In support of the European Commission's EU Mission: Restore our Ocean and Waters, and to accelerate the development of advanced ocean technologies, the EIB is currently preparing Blue Champions, an advisory programme for innovative project promoters in the field of the blue economy.